Migration data in Europe

 - Both globally and in Europe, most migration is intra-continental.

 - The number of refugees is on the rise worldwide.
 Most refugees seek harbour in neighbouring countries.
 Since 2015, with the so-called “refugees and migrant crisis”, Europe too has dealt with increasing numbers of asylum seekers.
-In 2018, countries in the European Economic Area have received 26,852 refugees through national and EU programmes.
+2.4 million refugees and people in refugee-like situations and 860 thousand asylum-seekers (pending cases) were hosted in EU-27 Member States at the end of 2018.

-- Thousands of migrants found to be illegally present in the EU return annually to their countries of origin, whether from enforced or voluntary returns; many more return voluntarily when their circumstances change (e.g. end of studies, family reasons, employment).
+- Over 160,000 migrants found to be irregularly present in the EU return annually to their countries of origin, whether from enforced or voluntary returns; many more return voluntarily when their circumstances change (e.g. end of studies, family reasons, employment).

 - The competition for talent has become global.
 In this context, Europe is working on a number of initiatives to attract more highly skilled migrants.